theappendix/theappendix-jekyll-source/_posts/blog/2012/2012-12-10-canizares-nineteenth-century.markdown

 excerpt: >
   Historian Jorge Cañizares-Esguerra reflects on whether the statistical methods of nineteenth-century political economists can be regarded as digital humanities <em>avant la lettre</em>.
 header_image: header-jorge_banner.jpg
-header_image_caption: "The London Science Museum's replica of Charles Babbage’s “Difference Engine #2,” (1847-9), one of the earliest mechanical computers."
+header_image_caption: "The London Science Museum’s replica of Charles Babbage’s “Difference Engine #2,” (1847-9), one of the earliest mechanical computers."
 ---
 Reading Ben Breen’s [blog post](https://theappendix.net/blog/2012/11/tempora-mutantur:-between-experimental-and-narrative-history) on the experimental techniques available to historians today, including  digital tools like data visualization, OCR, ebook databases, Google Ngrams and culturomics, I was struck by a sense of déjà vu.
 Suddenly I remembered having read about similar debates in the late nineteenth century.
 Since my doctoral degree was on the history of the social sciences, with such concentration fields as the history of Victorian social thought,  I spent countless afternoons crouching in dark carrels in libraries reading Victorians like [William Jevons](http://en.wikipedia.org/wiki/Jevons_paradox), [Adolph Quetelet](http://en.wikipedia.org/wiki/Adolphe_Quetelet), [Francis Galton](http://en.wikipedia.org/wiki/Francis_Galton), and [Henry Thomas Buckle](http://web.inter.nl.net/hcc/rekius/buckle.htm).